Thank you, Umar Jamil, for the wonderful explanation in the video tutorial.

 Note

 Internal Covariate Shift refers to the phenomenon during neural network training where the input distribution of each layer continuously changes due to parameter updates.
-This concept was introduced by Sergey Ioffe and Christian Szegedy as an important concept when proposing Batch Normalization.
+This concept was introduced by Sergey Ioffe and Christian Szegedy when proposing Batch Normalization.

-In simpler terms, the absence of normalization layers can cause the model to spend a lot of time learning the changes in input distribution rather than focusing on learning the task itself.
+In simple terms, the absence of normalization layers can cause the model to spend a lot of time learning the changes in input distribution rather than focusing on learning the task itself.

-A quick note: BatchNorm normalizes each feature across batches, while LayerNorm normalizes each sample across features.
-The latter does not depend on batch statistics, is effective even when batch size = 1, and behaves consistently during training and inference (Andrej Karpathy describes it as: "The world has suffered long enough from BN, which is unstable during training and has many 'bugs'").
+A brief distinction: BatchNorm normalizes each feature across batches, while LayerNorm normalizes each sample across features.
+The latter does not depend on batch statistics and is effective even when the batch size is 1, ensuring consistent behavior during training and inference (Andrej Karpathy describes it as: "The world has suffered long enough from BN, which is unstable and has many 'bugs'").

 Below is a standard Transformer Encoder Layer, which uses post-norm: